ecodistricthamptonroads/EcoDistricts-Hampton-Roads/README.md

 Must have NPM (>= v6) installed.
 Installing NodeJS should install NPM as well.

+### MongoDB

+Must have MongoDB  (>= 4.0) installed (https://docs.mongodb.com/manual/administration/install-community/)

+Make sure to start the MongoDB backend by following the instructions below the MongoDB installation guide.

 ### Operating System

 Will work on MacOS, Windows, and Linux distros (Ubuntu, etc...)

-## Dependent Libaries
+## Dependent Libraries

-Running the command 'npm install' in the repository will download all dependent libaries needed to run the website.
+Running the command 'npm install' in the repository will download all dependent libraries needed to run the website.

-## Download Instruction for Development
+## Download Instructions for Development

 ### Cloning Repository

-1. Open terminal/command prompt and navigate to the directory that you want to create the repository.
+1. Open a terminal/command prompt and navigate to the directory that you want to create the repository.
 2. Enter 'git clone https://github.com/wzheng67/EcoDistricts-Hampton-Roads.git'
 3. Enter the directory (cd EcoDistricts-Hampton-Roads)